Master of Science (M.S.) Major in Construction Management (Non-thesis Option)

 TECH 5390.
 Research in Technology.

-Examination of scientific methods including theory formulation, deductive reasoning, hypothesis generation, observation, inductive reasoning, and theory revision.
+This course examines the scientific method, including theory formulation, deductive reasoning, hypothesis generation, observation, inductive reasoning, and theory revision.
 Categories of research are compared and contrasted as regards methodology.
-In-depth study of experimental research as it relates to significant industrial problems including considerations of design, internal and external validity, and appropriate analytical technique.
-Introduction to data analysis and its proper interpretation.
+Experimental research relating to significant industrial problems, including design considerations, internal and external validity, and appropriate analytical techniques, is studied in-depth.
+The course includes an introduction to data analysis and its proper interpretation.

 TECH 5391.
 Advanced Manufacturing Systems.

-This course introduces students to various advanced tools, technologies, and strategies in modern manufacturing.
-An emphasis is placed on the state-of-the-art in factory automation and global and smart manufacturing enterprises.
-Topics include process automation and control, advanced manufacturing processes, intelligent manufacturing control, and information and communication technology (ICT) in manufacturing.
-Prerequisites: TECH 5307 with a grade of "C" or better or instructor approval.
+This course introduces various advanced tools, technologies, and strategies in modern manufacturing.
+Topic coverage emphasizes state-of-the-art in factory automation, as well as global and smart manufacturing enterprises.
+Specific topics include process automation and control, advanced manufacturing processes, intelligent manufacturing control, and information and communication technology (ICT) in manufacturing.

 TECH 5392.
 Fundamentals of Microelectronics Manufacturing.

-An introduction to integrated circuit fabrication to include crystal growth, wafer preparation, epitaxial growth, oxidation, diffusion, ionimplantation, thin film deposition, lithography, etching, device and circuit formation, packaging and testing.
-Significant project includes circuit design/simulation and/or process design.
-Laboratory component involves actual production/testing of a functional semiconductor device.
+This course is an introduction to integrated circuit fabrication.
+Topics include crystal growth, wafer preparation, epitaxial growth, oxidation, diffusion, ion implantation, thin film deposition, lithography, etching, device and circuit formation, packaging, and testing.
+A significant part of the course is a project focusing on circuit design and simulation or on process design.
+Laboratory component involves the actual production and testing of a functional semiconductor device.

 TECH 5394.
 Design of Industrial Experiments.